Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Introduction

 We propose a new statistical model able to offer meaningful insights into the perceived media bias and regime changes in polarization within online social media.
 The risk of being unintentionally exposed to biased news and polarized opinions has gained awareness both in the public debate (\citealt{wef2022}) and in the academic sphere (see \citealt{puglisi2015empirical, gentzkow2015media,cinelli2021echo}) due to the rapid changes in the news consumption landscape (\citealt{newman2017reuters}).
 Luckily, the current availability of social-media data provides a privileged perspective on phenomena related to people's preferences and homophilous behavior (\citealp{zhang2018discovering, chen2022monitoring,yu2022collaborative}).

 Figure \ref{fig:frenchnet} provides an illustrative example of both media bias and polarization starting from a preliminary analysis of the dataset described in Section \ref{sec:application}.
-The figure displays a network of Italian news outlets in which the edges' thickness is proportional to the number of Facebook commenters in common between any two outlets in the years 2015 (top) and 2016 (bottom).
+The figure displays a network of Italian news outlets in which the thickness of the edges is proportional to the number of Facebook commenters in common between any two outlets in the years 2015 (top) and 2016 (bottom).
 While media bias, in terms of political leaning, can be inferred indirectly from the network's structure or directly by analyzing news outlets' content production, an increase in polarization can be detected when the average number of users interacting with various sources decreases (see Figure \ref{fig:frenchnet1}).

-Media bias entails the propagation of biased news pieces, the aim of which is often to support the interest of some individuals or groups, such as political parties.
-The phenomenon is considered detrimental to consumer welfare (\citealt{gentzkow2015media}) as it entails a reduction in the informativeness of news pieces, while some argue that biased news outlets jointly driven by ideological interests and profits could even affect political outcomes (\citealt{anderson2012media}).
-Recent advancements in measuring media bias include the implementation of text-analysis techniques to take into account the similarity between news articles and political content (see \citealt{gentzkow2010drives,garz2020partisan}) and the use of latent-space models (\citealt{hoff2002latent,friel2016interlocking, sewell2016latent}) to obtain a political leaning measure from social-media relational data (\citealt{barbera2015birds} and \citealt{aoas_irish}).
+Media bias refers to the dissemination of biased news pieces, often with the aim of supporting the interests of certain individuals or groups, such as political parties.
+The phenomenon is considered detrimental to consumer welfare (\citealt{gentzkow2015media}) as it entails a reduction in the informativeness of news pieces, while some argue that biased news outlets driven by both ideological interests and profits could even affect political outcomes (\citealt{anderson2012media}).
+Recent advancements in measuring media bias include the implementation of text-analysis techniques to account for the similarity between news articles and political content (see \citealt{gentzkow2010drives, garz2020partisan}), as well as the use of both Stochastic Block Models (SBMs; \citealt{lee2019review}) and Latent-Space (LS) models (\citealt{hoff2002latent, friel2016interlocking, sewell2016latent}).
+SBMs are employed to capture discrete group structures, such as clusters of ideologically aligned actors or political communities (see \citealt{Peixoto19}).
+LS models, on the other hand, allow for infinitely many levels of political leaning and induce a node ordering by representing social-media relational data in a continuous latent space (\citealt{barbera2015birds}; \citealt{aoas_irish}).